preciofishbone/OmniaDocsG2/blocks/publishing-app-rollup/index.rst

 Filter
 ------------------
 Here you can add filters so users can filter (= choose what to see in the rollup).
-Image from Omnia v7.

 .. image:: publishing-app-rollup-settings-filter-v7.png

-Filter options in Omnia v7 are described on this page: :doc:`Filter options for blocks in Omnia v7 </blocks/general-block-settings/filter-options-block/index>`
+Filter options are the same in most blocks, and are described on this page: :doc:`Filter options for blocks </blocks/general-block-settings/filter-options-block/index>`

 Metric
 *******